rouroulike/clash/Configuration.md

   #   - '*.lan'
   #   - localhost.ptlogin2.qq.com

+  # Clash will answer the DNS question with the first result
   nameserver:
     - 114.114.114.114 # default value
     - 8.8.8.8 # default value
     - tls://dns.rubyfish.cn:853 # DNS over TLS
     - https://1.1.1.1/dns-query # DNS over HTTPS

+  # When `fallback` is present, the DNS server will send concurrent requests
+  # to the servers in this section along with servers in `nameservers`.
-  # concurrent request with nameserver, fallback is used when GEOIP
+  # The answers from fallback servers are used when the GEOIP country
-  # country isn't CN
+  # is not `CN`.
-  fallback:
+  # fallback:
-    - tcp://1.1.1.1
+  #   - tcp://1.1.1.1

+  # IP addresses in the specified subnets will be considered invalid
+  # and skipped when resolving with fallback nameservers.
+  # This is a countermeasure against DNS pollution attacks
   fallback-filter:
     geoip: true
-    # IP addresses in these subnets will be considered invalid
-    # and skipped when resolving
     ipcidr:
-      - 240.0.0.0/4
+      # - 240.0.0.0/4

 proxies:
   # Shadowsocks